haskell-servant/servant/doc/introduction.rst

 - separation of concerns

    Your handlers and your HTTP logic should be separate.
-True to the philosphy at the core of HTTP and REST, with **servant** your handlers return normal Haskell datatypes - that's the resource.
+True to the philosophy at the core of HTTP and REST, with **servant** your handlers return normal Haskell datatypes - that's the resource.
 And then from a description of your API, **servant** handles the *presentation* (i.e., the Content-Types).
 But